Research your PUCH with our VIN Checker

 In 1912, Johann Puch retired and was appointed as the company’s honorary president.
 Automobiles manufactured by Puch did well at the pre-war Österreichische Alpenfahrt rally.
 From 1913, the Type VIII Alpenwagen, a four-cylinder 38 PS machine was manufactured in Graz.

 As the company grew, it designed and manufactured twenty-one types of cars, buses, lorries and military issues vehicles as well as limousines for the Imperial Habsburg family.
 The company was also contracted to build vehicles for the Austro-Hungarian Army.
 The car production division failed as a result of the War which caused a lot of problems for the automobile market.

-In 1928 the organization merged with Austro-Daimler and grew to become an element of the new Austro-Daimler-Puchwerkwe business, which in turn, merged in 1934 with Steyr AG to create Steyr-Daimler-Puch.
-Throughout The Second World War, Puch’s plants started to fabricate guns for that country’s military.
+In 1928, Puch merged with Austro-Daimler to become a part of the newly formed Austro-Daimler-Puchwerkwe business.
+Later on in 1934, there was a further merger with Steyr AG to create Steyr-Daimler-Puch.
+During the Second World War, Puch’s factories were used to manufacture guns for the country’s army.

 Later, Puch shipped its motorcycles to the North American market where they were marketed under a variety of aliases including Sears and Allstate.
 The company shut its doors in 1987 and was acquired by Piaggio.
 The Puch badge is a green and white chequered badge.
 Green and white are the colors of the Steyr town flag and look a lot like the BMW badge which features the colors of the Bavarian flag.

 Where to find my VIN Number?

 You can find your VIN through the lower right of the windshield, and under the hood of your front engine.

 As for Motorcycle VIN, you can lookup your VIN on the motorcycle frame, the National Highway Traffic Safety Administration requires all "two wheelers" or "three wheelers" or ATV to have the VIN displayed on the frame.